8 Destinations Where Canadians Can Do Remote Work Without a Visa

 Taiwan

-Taiwan is a prime destination if you are have an entrepreneurial spirit.
+Taiwan is a prime destination if you have an entrepreneurial spirit.
 A relatively small country, Taiwan is mostly made up of Chinese descendants who left China when the Communist Party took over.
 The result is a place that encourages innovative thinking, entrepreneurship, and the arts.

 Taiwan